Raspurrin/so_long/README.md

 - Creating a menu where you can change the game settngs and a pause option.
 - Making different levels.
 - A scoreboard.
+- I also want to write a tutorial/blog about this in the future, to help others who want to make this project in a similar way.